Quantitative Volume Space Form Rigidity Under Lower Ricci Curvature Bound: Introduction

 Let $M$ be a compact $n$-manifold of $\op{Ric}_M\ge (n-1)H$, $H$ is a constant.
 The goal of this paper is to establish quantitative version for two space form rigidity under lower Ricci curvature bound (see Theorem 0.1 and 0.3).
-This work is based on, among other things, the work of Cheeger-Colding ([Ch], [Co1,2], [CC1,2]).
+Our quantitative version has two components: it includes a rigidity and reveals a diffeomorphism stability.
+This work is based on, among other things, the work of Cheeger-Colding (\cite{Ch}, \cite{Co1,Co2}, \cite{CC1,CC2}).